dkytezab/musicologist/README.md

 Charting the emergence of concepts in diffusion-generated audio over a full trajectory.
 Our full pipeline consists of the following 6 steps:

 (1) Generating music prompts and annotating them with a pre-defined set of concepts using GPT-4.1-mini.

 (2) Generating batches of audio using Stable Diffusion 1.0 and saving intermediate steps drawn from the denoising process.

 (3) Passing audio into CLAP to get representations.

 (4) Creating datasets of positive-negative pairs from NSynth audio samples corresponding to pre-selected timbral concepts.

-(5) Getting NSynth audio embeddings from CLAP
+(5) Getting NSynth audio embeddings from CLAP.

 (6) Training a binary classifier on NSynth embeddings and performing inference on diffusion-generated audio embeddings.

 Our code is structured as: